example42/example42.github.io/_includes/cka.md

 - Learn about the Control Plane and Node components.
 - Install Kubernetes using tools like kubeadm and Minikube.
 - Configure clusters for security, scalability, and performance.
-- Follow best practices for managing configurations and resources.

 ---